- SFU in the World

 - SFU International staff can advise you on whether signature from legal council is required for your proposal.
 Legal counsel review is necessary when the agreement is not based on SFU template or when the template has substantive changes

-- The signature of the Executive Director, SFU International, will be obtained
+- The signature of the Executive Director, SFU International, will be obtained by the SCIA Secretary

-For items submitted For Recommendation, For Information, or For Discussion only the initial page of the SCIA Proposal Cover Sheet is required.
+For items submitted For Recommendation, For Information, or For Discussion, only the initial page of the SCIA Proposal Cover Sheet is required.
 A signature sheet is not required.

-If the activity requires approval by other Senate committees, these approvals must be obtained first before submitting to SCIA.
+If the activity requires approval by other Senate committees, these approvals must be obtained before submitting to SCIA.
 These approvals must be indicated in the proposal.